TOI-1442 b and TOI-2445 b: two potentially rocky ultra-short period planets around M dwarfs

 \section{Stellar characterisation}

-We applied the following procedure to determine the main stellar parameters relevant to the light-curve analysis: First, we derived the effective temperature ($T_{\mathrm{*,eff}}$), iron abundance ($[Fe/H]_*$), and overall metallicity ($[M/H]_*$) from the telluric-free template IRD spectra by following the same analysis as in \citet{2022AJ....163...72I}.
-The template spectra were extracted for the purpose of radial velocity measurement described in Section \ref{sec:RV_method}.
-Note that for TOI-2445, we dared to use the spectrum without instrumental-profile deconvolution.
-This is because the SNR per frame of TOI-2445 is so low that the noise is amplified during the deconvolution, especially in the $Y$-band.
+We applied the following procedure to determine the main stellar parameters relevant to the light curve analysis.
+Firstly, we derived the effective temperature ($T_{\mathrm{*,eff}}$), iron abundance ($[Fe/H]_*$), and overall metallicity ($[M/H]_*$) from the telluric-free template IRD spectra by following the same analysis as in \citet{2022AJ....163...72I}.
+We note that for TOI-2445, we risked using the spectrum without instrumental-profile deconvolution.
+This is because the signal-to-noise ratio (S/N) per frame of TOI-2445 is so low that the noise is amplified during the deconvolution, especially in the $Y$ band.

 We used the 47 FeH molecular lines in the Wing-Ford band at $990-1020$ nm to estimate $T_{\mathrm{*,eff}}$.
-Note that the errors given in Tables \ref{tab:toi1442_params} and \ref{tab:toi2445_params} do not include any possible systematic errors but only the standard deviation ($\sigma$) of estimates based on individual FeH lines divided by the square root of the number of lines ($\sigma / \sqrt{N}$).
+We note that the errors given in Tables \ref{tab:toi1442_params} and \ref{tab:toi2445_params} are dominated by systematic errors, which are much larger than the standard deviation ($\sigma$) of estimates based on individual FeH lines divided by the square root of the number of lines ($\sigma / \sqrt{N}$).
 More details can be found in \citet{2022AJ....163...72I}.
 For elemental abundances, we used 34 and 30 neutral atomic lines for TOI-1442 and TOI-2445, respectively.
-The atomic species responsible for these lines are Na, Mg, Ca, Ti, Cr, Mn, Fe, and Sr. The analyses are based on the equivalent width comparison of individual absorption lines between the calculated model spectra and the observed ones.
-The detailed procedures to determine individual elemental abundances and their errors are also described in \citet{2020PASJ...72..102I}.
+The atomic species responsible for these lines are Na, Mg, Ca, Ti, Cr, Mn, Fe, and Sr. The analyses are based on the equivalent width comparison of individual absorption lines between the calculated model spectra and the observed spectra.
+The detailed procedures to determine individual elemental abundances and their errors are described in \citet{2020PASJ...72..102I}.